doi-foundation/doi-handbook/README.md

 The latest version will always be available here: https://doi.org/10.1000/182

 References to the DOI Handbook should always be made to: https://doi.org/10.1000/182

+All Handbook change requests should be entered here n Github as Issues (see tabs above)